St. Mary's Church, Sigtuna: History

 The Dominicans had tried to establish a presence in the city earlier, but had not succeeded.
 The church was built as part of a larger monastic complex.
 Of this convent nothing remains today; it was closed during the Reformation and the bricks used as building materials, e.g. at Svartsjö Palace and Venngarn Castle.
 The church is the only medieval church in Sigtuna to have survived the Reformation; the city has an additional three medieval church ruins.

 During the 1280s, the church was expanded and partly remade.
-No major alterations were then made of the church until a renovation in 1904-05.
-The church was again renovated and upgrade between 1966-1971 under the direction of architects Bengt Romares (1902–1968) and Jerk Alton.
+No major alterations were then made of the church until a renovation in 1904–05.
+The church was again renovated and upgrade between 1966 and 1971 under the direction of architects Bengt Romare (1902–1968) and Jerk Alton.

 Architecture

 The church is built of brick in a transitional style, between Romanesque and Gothic.
 It is the earliest known brick church in the area around Lake Mälaren.
 The church is built as a hall church with two aisles and a central nave.
 The church lacks an apse and to the east finishes in a straight wall.
 Internally, it was decorated with frescos, some of which are medieval and some of which are reproductions from the 1904-05 renovation.
 Externally, the façade is decorated with blind arches.
 One of the church bells is of Russian origin, taken as loot during the Ingrian War.
 It was made in Pskov.